 The investment objective of the Fund is to provide clients with exposure to a portfolio of Canadian real estate and real estate-related investments.
 The Fund's holdings are highly diversified by property type, geographic location, investment size, and investment risk.
+The Fund primarily concentrates on high quality income producing land lease properties located in geographic regions that have strong and growing economies.
 The Fund's investment strategy is to be well diversified and to hold quality properties that will perform well across multiple economic cycles.
 Real estate investments are only made when there is a reasonable expectation that return objectives can be achieved over the longer term.